 Not every “disruptive” idea is a good one.
 Here’s how to figure out if your genius idea will actually sell or if you should maybe stick to your day job.

 Product-Market Fit is a fancy way of asking, “Will people actually buy this, and who will those people be?”
 Although it’s one of the most basic questions an entrepreneur should ask themselves, it’s all too easy for someone to get a bit arrogant and say “yeah absolutely, we’ll be raking in millions” without doing proper research before investing and crashing.
+It's a common mistake that many eCommerce entrepreneurs make.

 Achieving a good product-market fit involves two main parts: a good product, and people who want it (and can afford it).
 This post goes over a few ways to approach finding the right product and researching a market for successful product-market fit.